 On 21st November 1942, sappers of 61st Divisional Engineers carried out work on a new road, which meandered through the hilly countryside in Co.
 Londonderry.

-On 25th November 1942, a Belfast Telegraph photographer looked on as a tug boat brought the stricken fuselage of a Lockheed P-38 Lightning into Belfast Docks.
+On 25th November 1942, a Belfast Telegraph photographer looked on as a tug boat and barge brought the fuselage of a Lockheed P-38 Lightning into Belfast Docks.

 On 26th November 1942, members of the Signal Corps held an exhibition featuring displays of their work and equipment including pigeons at Lisburn, Co.
 Antrim.